 - In The Lord of the Rings, Minas Morgul and Mirkwood forest both had other names before they were taken over by Sauron's team.

-- When Minas Ithil became Minas Morgul, the fortress-town of Minas Anor on the other side of the Anduin was also renamed to Minas Tirith.
-Tolkien also mentions that Mirkwood was given a new, third name after the events of Lord of the Rings.
+- When Minas Ithiltrans became Minas Morgultrans , the fortress-town of Minas Anortrans on the other side of the Anduin was also renamed to Minas Tirithtrans .
+Tolkien also mentions that Mirkwood (originally "Greenwood the Great") was given a new, third name (Eryn Lasgalen: "Wood of Greenleaves") after the events of Lord of the Rings.

 - And people tend to acquire all sorts of names in all his works.
 Even objects get Meaningful Renames: when the sword Narsil gets reforged, Aragorn renames it Andúril.